chiaratardioli/aws-restart-journey/Labs/Servers/EC2_Instances.md

 The output parameter specifies that the output of the command should be in text.
 Other output options are json and table.

-7. When the new instance to be ready I can check the details using the command `aws ec2 describe-instances`.
+7. When the new instance to be ready I can check the details using the AWC CLI command `aws ec2 describe-instances`.
 ```bash
 [ec2-user@ip-10-0-0-4 ~]$ aws ec2 describe-instances --instance-ids $INSTANCE
 {